jmrr/phd_thesis/Viva/preparation.md

 accessed at run time.
 Keypoints detected with an affine invariant detector, SIFT descriptors extracted on kp locations.
 Vocabulary of _k_ words is constructed. _k_ is selected to be coarse (8,64).
-For each cluster _k_, the residuals (vecotr diff between descr and cluster centres) are accumulated and the _k_ 128-D are concatenated into a single _k_x128 dimensional descriptor.
+For each cluster _k_, the residuals (vector difference between descriptor and cluster centres) are accumulated and the _k_ 128-D are concatenated into a single $k
+\times 128$ $dimensional
+descriptor.
 This is the _unnormalized VLAD_.
 Note that VLAD is similar to other descriptors that record residuals such as Fisher vectors and super-vector encoding.
 We use the original VLAD normalisation, where the